 Broken dentures, like many other things in life, always seem to happen at the most inconvenient time.
 Whether it’s right before you are having family pictures, leaving town for vacation, or having a night out with friends, the bottom line is broken dentures are a huge inconvenience.
-The good news is that South Lincoln Family Dentistry is here to help.
-In our article we’ll cover these important topics:
+The good news is that our dentist in Lincoln, NE at South Lincoln Family Dentistry is here to help.

 For patients that have conventional dentures, they say that chewing and talking can already be a challenging task.
 Add in cracked or broken dentures, and immediately these tasks become increasingly more difficult, if not impossible.
 Similar to many other things in life, your dentures have probably broken at the most inconvenient time.
 While there is no right time for anything to break, you will want to take extra care with dentures.
 Be sure to get them fixed as soon as possible.
 Below we will explore how and why dentures break.
 We will also discuss some of the repair and replacement options.
 Either of which may help you avoid conventional dentures altogether!